franzflasch/franzflasch.github.io/_posts/2019-07-31-riscv-core-debugging-with-qemu.md

 kill -9 $(pidof qemu-system-riscv32)
 {% endhighlight %}

-The file <test>_trace.txt should now contain all CPU register states of the test run.
+The _trace.txt file should now contain all CPU register states of the test run.

 I've prepared a script which does all the above things automatically for all selected tests: